@remix-run/server-runtime

 It also means that the Remix dev server is compatible with any app server.

-By default, the dev server will use the Remix App Server, but you opt to use your own app server by specifying the command to run it via the -c
+By default, the dev server will use the Remix App Server, but you opt to use your own app server by specifying the command to run it via the -c/--command flag:

 remix dev